In this example we are fine-tuning Gemma 2B, an open source model from Google.

 Mounting Storage Volumes

 One interesting thing to note above is that we are mounting a storage volume to our container.
-This volume is where we have uploaded our intial weights from Hugging Face and our training dataset.
+We can upload the initial weights from Hugging Face and our training set.
+The first step is to visit the Gemma 2B model page on Hugging Face and download all of the files.
+Download the Open Assistant training dataset as well.

 Start Training